-Pict.
-The reticule in the Avimo Prototype from our collection; Copyrights Anna Vacani
+Pict; The reticule in the Avimo Prototype

 The reticule pattern is the standard British Army military miles reticule; every interval is of 10 mils.
 The collimation adjustment is done by cams operating on the bending bar as in the later porro Avimo military binocular.